 Water Hammer Basics

-Water hammer, Pressure Surge or hydraulic shock, is a term for the destructive pressure increase and accompanying shock wave that takes place in pipeline or piping systems when the flow rate of liquid changes suddenly.
+Water hammer, Pressure Surge, or hydraulic shock, is a term for the destructive pressure increase and accompanying shock wave that takes place in pipeline or piping systems when the flow rate of liquid changes suddenly.
 A large vapor pocket is formed because of this within the pipeline; and when this vapor pocket collapses, a highly powerful, bidirectional pressure wave propagates away from the origin at a very very high speed.
 In extreme situations, the magnitude of this shock wave can reach up to 100 times the closure velocity of the pocket.
 In the actual scenario, This huge force can force the pump shell to rupture.

 What Can Cause Water Hammer?

 However, the pumping environment can also be one of the reasons for its creation.
 For example, In the phosphate industry pressure surge in pit pump applications are the most common.
-In such cases, during operation, the suction pipe can become blocked, not during valve closure.
-While quick filling of long pipelines Surge can occur where the flowing fluid and the static fluid meets.
+In such cases, during operation, the suction pipe can become blocked, but not during valve closure.
+While quick filling of long pipelines Surge can occur where the flowing fluid and the static fluid meet.

 Predicting Water Hammer

-Since water hammer or surge manifests as a shock wave, it is really very difficult to predict its point of origin or source until a rupture arises.
-Anyone or anything in close proximity to these pipelines is at high risk in the event of a water hammer and the resulting pipeline movement, so pump operators have to be extra cautious when there is any chance of water hammer.
+Since a water hammer or surge manifests as a shock wave, it is really very difficult to predict its point of origin or source until a rupture arises.
+Anyone or anything in close proximity to these pipelines is at high risk in the event of a water hammer and the resulting pipeline movement, so pump operators have to be extra cautious when there is any chance of a water hammer.

 Difference between Water Hammer and Cavitation